Skip to main content

 Verification of license status

-After renewing your license, you can verify its status through the NYSED's online verification system.
+After renewing your license, you can verify its status through NYSED’s online verification system.
 This tool allows you to confirm that your license has been successfully renewed and is active.
+Employers may also use this system to ensure compliance with state regulations.

 Keeping track of CE records